gkaleta/AKS_Security/Azure/AD_RBAC/AADApps/README.md

 If you already have such a Service Principal, feel free to use that instead and skip the CreateSP.sh step.
 It must have the roles defined with the serviceManifest.json file.

-If you have a server and native app already and just need to grant consent, run the script GrantOAuthToNativeApp.py

 For more info on the OAuth2 Permission Granting in AAD, see the legendary [Vittorio Bertocci's Azure Active Directory Application Model book free chapter](https://www.microsoftpressstore.com/articles/article.aspx?p=2473127&seqNum=2)

 **If you have a server and native app already and just need to grant consent, run the script GrantOAuthToNativeApp.py**